-Ms. Dawn Rowe April 9, 2019 Page 2
+Ms. Andrea Gilbert April 22, 2019 Page 2

 The California Environmental Protection Agency (CalEPA) defines a disadvantaged community as a community that scores within the top 25 percent of the census tracts, as analyzed by the California Communities Environmental Health Screening Tool Version 3.0 (CalEnviroScreen).
 CalEnviroScreen uses a screening methodology to help identify California communities currently disproportionately burdened by multiple sources of pollution.
-The census tract containing the Project is within the top 1 percent for Pollution Burden.
-To that end, CARB urges the City to ensure that the Project and land use change do not adversely impact neighboring disadvantaged communities.
+The census tract containing the Project is within the top 2 percent for Pollution Burden.
+Therefore, CARB urges the City to ensure that the Project and land use change does not adversely impact neighboring disadvantaged communities.

 The NOP does not state whether the proposed warehouses would include cold storage.
 The operation of cold storage warehouses would include trucks with transport refrigeration units (TRU) that emit significantly higher levels of toxic diesel emissions, oxides of nitrogen (NOx), and greenhouse gases than trucks without TRUs.
-Since it is unclear whether the Project would include cold storage warehouse space, any modeling done in support of the air quality analysis of the DEIR and associated health risk assessment (HRA) should assume that a conservative percentage of the truck and trailer fleet serving the Project are equipped with TRUs.
+Since it is unclear whether the Project would include cold storage warehouse space, any modeling done in support of the air quality analysis of the DEIR and associated health risk assessment (HRA) should assume that a conservative percentage of the truck and trailer fleet that would be serving the Project are equipped with TRUs.

-In addition to the health risk associated with operations, construction health risks should be included in the air quality section of the DEIR and in the Project's HRA.
+In addition to the health risk associated with operations, construction health risks should be included in the air quality section of the DEIR and the Project's HRA.
 Construction of the Project would result in short-term diesel emissions from the use of both on-road and off-road diesel equipment.
 The Office of Environmental Health Hazard Assessment's (OEHHA) guidance recommends assessing cancer risks for construction projects lasting longer than two months.
 Since construction would very likely occur over a period lasting longer than two months, the HRA prepared for the Project should include health risks for existing residences near the Project site during construction.

-The HRA performed in support of the Project should be based on the latest OEHHA guidance (2015 Air Toxics Hot Spots Program Guidance Manual for Preparation of Health Risk Assessments), and the South Coast Air Quality Management District's (SCAQMD) CEQA Air Quality Handbook.
-To reduce emissions in disadvantaged communities already disproportionally impacted by air pollution, the final design of the http://www.aqmd.gov/home/rules-compliance/ceqa/air-quality-analysis-handbook
+The HRA prepared in support of the Project should be based on the latest OEHHA guidance (2015 Air Toxics Hot Spots Program Guidance Manual for Preparation of Health Risk Assessments), and the South Coast Air Quality Management District's CEQA Air Quality Handbook.
+To reduce the exposure of toxic diesel emissions in disadvantaged communities already disproportionally impacted by air pollution, the final